SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ![](assets/chapter-2-2-images/05.Daily-earnings-02.png)

 We could write an expression that calculates the annual income without brackets as well.
 As multiplication is an operation that has a higher priority over addition, it will be performed first.
-Despite that, **writing brackets is recommended when using more operators**, because this way the code becomes **more easily readable** and chances of making a mistake are smaller.
+Despite that, **writing brackets is recommended when using more operators** because this way the code becomes **more easily readable** and chances of making a mistake are smaller.

 Finally, we have to print the result on the console.
 We notice that **the number has to be rounded up to the second digit after the decimal point**.
 For this purpose we can use **formatted specificators**, an item that will be replaced by a particular value when printing.
-In Java for **formatting specificator** is used `%`, followed by a specific letter (specificator).
+In Java for **formatting specificator** is used `%` followed by a specific letter (specificator).
 We can format an integer or a floating-point number by using **F**/**f**, or **D**/**d**.
-It is followed by a whole positive number, specifying the number of digits after the decimal point (you can read more about formatting in the book ["Въведение в програмирането с Java" (стр.
+It is followed by a whole positive number specifying the number of digits after the decimal point (you can read more about formatting in the book ["Въведение в програмирането с Java" (стр.
 137-143)](http://www.introprogramming.info/intro-java-book/read-online/glava4-vhod-i-izhod-ot-konzolata/#_Toc243587243).

 We see the final result like this: